MP Estate Planning UK

 what happens to a trust after divorce

-Divorce is complex and emotionally tough, especially when trusts are involved.
-In the UK, the outcome of a trust after divorce depends on several things.
-These include the trust’s type and the divorce’s specific details.
+Divorce is complex and emotionally challenging, especially when trusts are involved.
+In England and Wales, what happens to a trust after divorce depends on several key factors — including the type of trust, when it was established, the terms of the trust deed, and the specific circumstances of the divorce itself.

 Key Takeaways

-• Divorce can impact the status and distribution of a trust.
+• Divorce can impact the status and distribution of a trust, but trust assets are not automatically divided between spouses.

 Understanding Trusts in the Context of Divorce